(Or press Esc key)

 If the stillbirth happens abroad

-You should follow the rules of the country you're in and try to get a certificate of the stillbirth.
+You should follow the registration rules of the country you're in and try to get a certificate of the stillbirth.
 Contact the British embassy or consulate if you're having any problems.

 You can find a list of British embassies and consulates on the GOV.UK website.